ahmadalwy3/ahmadalwy3/Quick-guide:-popup-user-interface.md

 In ["advanced user"](https://github.com/gorhill/uBlock/wiki/Advanced-user-features) mode, the panel is fully interactive and can be used for advanced filtering control.

-__*__ - Panel will also be expanded when you enable "advanced user" mode - this is only for convenience - it will not close automatically when "advanced user" will be disabled.
+<sub>__*__ The panel will also be expanded when you enable "advanced user" mode -- this is only for convenience -- it will not close automatically when "advanced user" will be disabled.</sub>

 ***